Skip to main content

 About rulesets

-Inbox rulesets can be used to create rules about which emails can be sent or received from an inbox.
-Rulesets are applied to inboxes or at the account level and can be used to control which emails are allowed to be sent or received from inboxes or accounts.
+Rulesets can be used to define rules about which emails or SMS can be sent or received from an inbox or phone number.
+Rulesets are applied to inboxes or phone numbers at the account level or specific entity.

 Find rulesets in dashboard